 What's Your Favorite Kentucky Motorcycle Route?

 There are other great kentucky motorcycle rides out there.
 Which ones do you prefer?
 What do you like about each and why?
 Your input is invited.
-Post an article!
+Leave a comment!